Sanket-Arekar/Coca-Cola-Sales-Analysis/README.md

 ```
 2. Open the .pbix file in Power BI Desktop.
 3. Explore the dashboard to answer key business questions and derive insights.

+# Credits
+This dashboard was created by following the YouTube video **Make a Power BI Dashboard in 15 Minutes!** by **Kenji Explains**.
+The original tutorial guided importing data, structuring the dashboard, and creating visualizations.
+All credit for the instructional content and inspiration for this project goes to the tutorial creator.